bingabid/sf-crime/README.md

      xgboost_submission.csv
 ```

 # Feature Enigneering

 The preprocessing pipeline performs extensive feature extraction and transformation to capture spatial, temporal, and textual patterns.
 Key steps include:

-* ```[Spatial Features]``` Latitude and longitude are processed to generate linear combinations (X+Y, X-Y) and radial distance (XY_rad).
+* ```Spatial Features``` Latitude and longitude are processed to generate linear combinations (X+Y, X-Y) and radial distance (XY_rad).
 PCA is applied to capture principal geographic patterns.
 Gaussian Mixture clustering is used to create geo-clusters representing dense crime areas.

-##  Address Features

-Street addresses are parsed into STREET, BLOCK, and INTERSECTION types.
+* ```Address Features``` Street addresses are parsed into STREET, BLOCK, and INTERSECTION types.
 Word2Vec embeddings are trained on addresses to capture semantic similarity and spatial relationships.
 A binary feature indicates intersections.
 Frequency encoding is applied to high-cardinality categorical features such as street names, address types, and districts.

-##  Temporal Features

-Date and time are parsed to generate hour, day, month, year, minute, and day-of-week features.
+* ```Temporal Features``` Date and time are parsed to generate hour, day, month, year, minute, and day-of-week features.
 Binary indicators are created for night and weekend occurrences.

-## Numeric Scaling

-All numeric features, including engineered spatial and temporal variables, are standardized using StandardScaler for improved model convergence.
+* ```Numeric Scaling``` All numeric features, including engineered spatial and temporal variables, are standardized using StandardScaler for improved model convergence.

-## Categorical Encoding

-Categorical features such as day-of-week, district, address type, and geo-cluster are label-encoded for model compatibility.

-* Temporal features are extracted from timestamps including hour day month year weekend indicators and night time flags.
-* Geospatial information from latitude and longitude is enriched using radial distance features principal component analysis and Gaussian Mixture based geo clustering to capture spatial crime patterns.
-* Address text is modeled using Word2Vec embeddings trained on street level tokens to encode semantic structure in locations.
-* High cardinality categorical variables such as street name police district address type and day of week are encoded using frequency encoding and label encoding.
+* ```Categorical Encoding``` Categorical features such as day-of-week, district, address type, and geo-cluster are label-encoded for model compatibility.
+High cardinality categorical variables such as street name police district address type and day of week are encoded using frequency encoding and label encoding.
-* All numerical features are standardized while binary indicators are kept unscaled.

 # Models
 Multiple models are trained and evaluated using a consistent train validation split with multi class log loss as the primary metric.
-* Baseline performance is established using multinomial logistic regression.
+* ```Baselines Model```Baseline performance is established using multinomial logistic regression.
-* Tree based models including XGBoost and LightGBM are trained with carefully tuned hyperparameters using Optuna.
+* ```Tree Models ``` These includes RandomForest, XGBoost and LightGBM are trained with carefully tuned hyperparameters using Optuna.
-* A custom PyTorch based multilayer perceptron is implemented for tabular data with a deep architecture of 2048 1024 and 512 hidden units with dropout regularization and trained using cross entropy loss.
+* ```MLP``` A custom PyTorch based multilayer perceptron is implemented for tabular data with a deep architecture of 2048 1024 and 512 hidden units with dropout regularization and trained using cross entropy loss.

-# Performance
+# Evaluation

 Model predictions are compared on validation performance and the best configurations are used to generate Kaggle submission files.
 The final solution achieves a multi class log loss of approximately 2.22804 and ranked 61st against public leaderboard.